 On November 29, 2019, there was a fire in the AquaRefining area of the TRIC facility.
-As of June 30, 2020, the Company had received \$15.0 million in insurance payments as a result of the fire damage.
-Of the \$15.0 million in insurance proceeds, \$4.875 million were held in an escrow account at Veritex Community Bank ("Veritex"), the successor in interest to Green Bank, subject to a Memorandum of Agreement ("MOA") between the Company and Veritex (see Footnote 8 for additional detail regarding the MOA).
+As of September 30, 2020, the Company has received \$21.8 million in insurance payments as a result of the fire damage.
+Of the \$21.8 million in insurance proceeds, \$7.6 million is held in an escrow account at Veritex Community Bank ("Veritex"), the successor in interest to Green Bank, subject to a Memorandum of Agreement ("MOA") between the Company and Veritex (see Footnote 8 for additional detail regarding the MOA).
 The funds held in escrow are reported in "Other Assets" in the condensed consolidated balance sheet.
-The Company also has determined it is probable it will receive at least an additional \$4.9 million in insurance proceeds, not including the \$4.875 million held in escrow.
-This amount is included in insurance proceeds receivable in the accompanying condensed consolidated balance sheets.
+The Company also has determined it is probable it will receive additional insurance payments, not including the \$7.6 million held in escrow.